How to create healing stories for children new

 Such a helpful day – the use of metaphor via story form is a powerful toolHead of Behaviour Support Service – Education

-The ‘How to create and use stories that help emotionally distressed children’ live online workshop starts at 9.15am and runs until 4.00pm (BST).
+The ‘How to create healing stories for children’ live online workshop starts at 9.15am and runs until 4.00pm (BST).

 Who is this course suitable for?

 Anyone working with emotionally distressed children or young people, including:

 - Adoptive parents – and perspective adoptive parents